 01. Target Launch

-Solar-C_EUVST is in progress to observing in mid-2025, the maximum phase of Cycle 25.
+Solar-C_EUVST is in progress to observing in mid-2020s, the maximum phase of Cycle 25.
 However, even if the launch is slightly delayed, the defined science objectives will be achieved because active regions and flares continue to occur after the cycle maximum.

 02. Status in Japan

 In response to the call for JAXA's Competitively-chosen Medium-sized Focused Missions (September 2017), the Solar-C Working Group proposed the mission concept of Solar-C_EUVST (January 2018), which was approved as a result of the review by the review panel under Advisory Committees for Space Science and Engineering and was reported to the ISAS Director General (July 2018).
 Following the report, ISAS decided to phase up this mission to Pre-Phase A1b (Idea implementation process).
 After it passed the international science review (December 2018) and the ISAS pre-project candidate selection review (March 2019), Solar-C_EUVST is now under Pre-Phase A2 (Mission defining phase) since April 2019.
+In April 2020, Solar-C_EUVST is downselected at ISAS for the 4th Competitively-chosen Middle-class mission.

 03. Future Milestones